This (Updated) guide reviews all of the best dog foods for Maltese this year.

 How much should you feed your Maltese dog?

-The general rule of thumb is to feed Maltese dogs that weigh between 2-4lbs anywhere between 1/4 cup to 1/2 cup each day.
+The general rule of thumb is to feed Maltese dogs that weigh between 2-4lbs, anywhere between 1/4 cup to 1/2 cup each day.
 If they weigh more than 5 pounds, feed them around 1/4 cups to 3/4 cups each day.

-Should you feed your Maltese grains?
+Should you feed grains to your Maltese?

 It’s advisable to purchase grain-free dog food if your dog suffers from allergies or sensitivity issues.
 If not, you can feed your Maltese normal dog food without worrying.